amanda132/W4111Notes/API.md

     - Objects can save themselves to the database

 ## 2.2 Embedded SQL
-- **Embedded SQL**:
-- Extend host language (python) with SQL syntax.
-- Goes through a preprocessor.
-- Compiled into program that interacts with DBMS directly.
+Embedded SQL is a method of combining the computing power of a programming language and the database manipulation capabilities of SQL.
+Embedded SQL statements are SQL statements written inline with the program source code , of the host language.
+The embedded SQL statements are parsed by an embedded SQL preprocessor and replaced by host-language calls to a code library.
+The output from the preprocessor is then compiled by the host compiler.
+This way, SQL is compiled into program that interacts with DBMS directly.
 - Was previously a really popular approach; not any more.

+#### Example 2.1 ####
-- e.g. Take the C (or C++, Fortran, Pascal, etc.) program that contains SQL, then compile it into parts that are just C code and parts that know how to talk with the DB.
+Take the C (or C++, Fortran, Pascal, etc.) program that contains SQL, then compile it into parts that are just C code and parts that know how to talk with the DB.
 See below Oracle Pro*C code:
 ```cpp
     int a;